neskoc/mqtt_arrowhead/doc/installation.md

  To be able to access them you need to copy them somewhere else and make yourself owner.
  So if you need to importing the sysop certificate in your browser as described in [instruction](https://github.com/eclipse-arrowhead/core-java-spring/blob/master/documentation/certificates/import_sysop_certificate_linux.pdf) you'll have to take above into consideration.

-Please read first the section about client certificates generations under the installation.
+Please read first the section about client certificates generations which can be found under the installation section above.

 After installing AH local cloud you can find __master.p12__-file at:
 `/etc/arrowhead/master.p12`